 - Sprinkle baking soda in the bottom of your dishwasher before your next load to get rid of odors.

 - Soak sponges in 1 quart of water mixed with 4 tablespoons baking soda to keep them smelling fresh.

-- Stubborn toilet stains can be cleaned by sprinkling toilet with 1 cup of baking soda and allowing to sit for 30 minutes.
+- Stubborn toilet stains can be cleaned by sprinkling the toilet with 1 cup of baking soda and then allow to sit for 30 minutes.
 Spray with vinegar then scrub.

 - Remove water spots from shower doors by wiping down with baking soda sprinkled on a damp sponge.

 - Mix 3 parts baking soda and 1 part bleach to clean those stubborn grout stains.

 - Sprinkle a cut lemon with some baking soda and then rub on your wood cutting board to remove stains.

 - Process baking soda and lemon wedges in your garbage disposal to keep it smelling fresh.